 Why I don’t care about the opening ceremony’s fraudulent footprints: So BOCOG cheated the Olympic opening ceremony with some special effects and created a mini-scandal.
 We knew that would happen.
 But tell me, in what way did that diminish the spectacle?
 August, 2008.

 Tibet and the trouble with unassailable national myths: Following the Tibet riots of 2008 this was my analysis of how the government’s propaganda efforts have painted China into a corner in resolving its ethnic tensions.
-One of my best pieces of analysis, it picked up a nice inbound link from Salon’s superb “How the World Works” blog.
+One of my better pieces of analysis.
 March, 2008.

 China problems create rewards (and problems) for PR risk takers: During the height of China’s 2007 product quality crisis, Mattel invites the New York Times to see the quality their China manufacturing facilities.
 I hailed that decision in a blog post.
 Within about 24 hours, the whole thing blew up in Mattel’s face.
 This combines two posts that bracket the issue.
 July and August, 2007.